Pasta With Lentils and Extra Virgin Olive Oil

 2. Bring the lentils to a boil and add the pasta and milk.
 Cook, uncovered, stirring often so that the pasta doesn't stick to the bottom, until the pasta is al dente and the liquid has reduced to a creamy, ragĂą-like sauce, 10 to 12 minutes.
 Discard the bay leaf and thyme sprigs.

 3. Divide the pasta among serving bowls and garnish with the parsley, Parmesan and more Morocco Gold extra virgin olive oil.
-Whoila you have pasta with lentils which is not only tasty but a healthy snack.
+Voila, you have pasta with lentils which is not only tasty but also a healthy and satisfying meal.

 A quick reminder of the health benefits of Extra Virgin Olive Oil